9diov/slides/PITCHME.md

 ---
 ## How do we send the jobs to Sidekiq?

-*  As soon as it is create - simplest but can't support per queue limit
+*  As soon as it is created - simplest but can't support per queue limit
 * Create a third coordinator that polls the jobs table and send it to Sidekiq - complex architecture
 * Currently used - when a job completes executation, it scan for the next queable job and send that to Sidekiq
 ---